AMCreates/list_and_template_method/2~Peoples.md

 Pretty secretive people; people do not really see them Very spiritual people

+Abilities

+Culture
+- What is right and wrong?
+- Differences between cultures
+- Class or caste systems
+- Historical backgrounds
+- Structures that support or underpin cultures in this world

+View On war
+Every day life

 # Azuli
 People who can travel at super speed through water.
 Have to hold their breath.